spdx/spdx-3-model/README.md

 ## Branches and Formats

-The editable files are written in a constrained subset of Markdown and are stored in the `main` branch.
+The editable files inside `model/` directory are written in a constrained subset of Markdown, with specific headings for specific types of information, and are stored in the `main` branch.

-These files are automatically processed by [spec-parser](https://github.com/spdx/spec-parser/) and the following are generated:
+The editable files are automatically processed by [spec-parser](https://github.com/spdx/spec-parser/) and the following are generated: